 "The Council could not restrict access to the Court when the Assembly permitted it, but the Council could be more liberal in particular cases.
 The decision of the Assembly was actually the more important, and the Council could not go against it.
 The Council furthermore would have to take into account any existing treaties, and it could not prevent access to the Court when a State had a treaty providing for compulsory jurisdiction."
-(Documents of the United Nations Conference on International Organization, Vol. XIV, p.
+(Ibid., p.
 144.)